-YTD 2015 - Fatalities derived from TMS.
+\YTD 2015 - First, second and third quarter fatalities derived from TMS.

-YTD 2015 - Due to a backlog of crash reports into STARS, these measures will only illustrate data derived from TMS.
-Fourth quarter 2015 data is unavailable through the MSHP radio reports and is incomplete in TMS.
+\YTD 2015 - Due to a backlog of crash reports into STARS, these measures will only illustrate data derived from TMS.
+Third quarter 2015 data is unavailable through the MSHP radio reports and is incomplete in TMS.